 The deferred outflows/inflows of resources, included in the Statement of Net Position, relate to the deferred outflows/inflows of resources related to pension and OPEB, and deferred inflow of resources related to leases.
-Deferred resources related to pension and OPEB result from the net difference between projected and actual investment earnings on the plan investments, changes of
+Deferred resources related to pension and OPEB result from the net difference between projected and actual investment earnings on the plan investments, changes of assumptions and changes in proportion and differences between employer contributions and the proportionate share of contributions calculated by the actuarial study.
+The deferred outflows of resources related to pension and OPEB also includes employer contributions made after the measurement date and a portion of the County's prepaid retirement contribution.

-Notes to Financial Statements (Continued) For the Year Ended June 30, 2023 (To the Nearest Thousand)
+Notes to Financial Statements (Continued)

+For the Year Ended June 30, 2024

+(To the Nearest Thousand)